The Decaying Missing-at-Random Framework: Model Doubly Robust Causal Inference with Partially Labeled Data: Supplementary Material

 {S.\arabic{lemma}} {S.\arabic{table}}

-This supplementary document contains further discussions, additional theoretical results, and proofs of the main results.
-All results and notation are numbered and used as in the main text unless stated otherwise.
-We summarize the key notations used throughout the main and supplement documents in Table \ref{table:notations}.
+This supplementary document contains further discussions, additional theoretical results, and proofs of the main results that could not be accommodated in the main paper.
+All results and notations are numbered and used as in the main text unless stated otherwise.

-\paragraph*{Organization} The rest of the document is organized as follows.
-We first provide some additional theoretical results for the estimation of the counterfactual mean and the ATE in Section \ref{sec:add-S1}.
-In Section \ref{sec:estPS-missingT}, we provide further discussions on the PS's estimation when the treatment variable $T$ is missing.
-Then, we provide some preliminary theoretical results, which will be helpful for showing the consistency of the targeted bias-reduced nuisance estimators in Section \ref{sec:nuisance-add}.
-In Section \ref{sec:lemmas}, we further introduce some preliminary lemmas that will be helpful throughout the proofs.
-In Section \ref{sec:proof_lemma:rep}, we prove Lemma \ref{lemma:rep}, which demonstrates several representations of $\theta_1$.
-In Section \ref{sec:proof_sec:gen}, we show the theoretical results for the general DR-DMAR SS estimator proposed in Section \ref{sec:gen}.
-In Sections \ref{sec:proof_PS} and \ref{sec:proof_OR}, we demonstrate the theoretical properties of the targeted bias-reducing PS and OR nuisance estimators, respectively.
-Lastly, we provide asymptotic results for the bias-reduced DR-DMAR SS estimator in Section \ref{sec:proof_BRDR}.